 - Any other source of income that can be proven to be received on a regular basis may be considered.

-- If verifiable rent-to-income earnings ratio falls below our scoring guidelines, a co-signer may be used to achieve approval, if the applicant chooses to do so.
-The co-signer must complete a separate application and qualify under the same guidelines.
-However, the rent amount of the unit cannot exceed 25% of the co-signers monthly income.
-Any and all bankruptcy records will decline the cosigner application.
+- If verifiable rent-to-income earnings ratio falls below our scoring guidelines, a guarantor may be used to achieve approval, if the applicant chooses to do so.
+The guarantor must complete a separate application and qualify under the same guidelines.
+However, the guarantor must make at least five (5) times the monthly rent amount.
+Any and all bankruptcy records will decline the guarantor application.

 C. If verified debt on the consumer report exceeds the income thresholds needed to secure approval, the application will be denied for debt-to-income purposes.

 D. Insufficient income will result in denial.
-The option for a co-signer may be extended.
+The option for a guarantor may be extended.

 II.
 CREDIT: All applicants will be subject to a credit check, as well as a check writing history search, through Equifax, Experian and/or TransUnion.
 Applications will be denied if credit history is found unsatisfactory or insufficient.
+A guarantor will be required in order to achieve approval status for reports that return as a thin file or for a lack of active credit.
 If an applicant has filed bankruptcy within the past 5 years, and the discharge has not occurred, the application will be denied.
 If the applicant screening reveals a discharged bankruptcy within the past 5 years, the application will be approved.
 The screening search also verifies debt-to-income ratios and will deny applications where debt exceeds acceptable income thresholds as it relates to rent-to-income requirements.
 The presence of a public record on a consumer report negatively impacts the overall score.

 III.
 RENTAL/MORTGAGE HISTORY: Rental/Mortgage history will be based on the length of history as well as the pay record.
 An eviction, skip or money owed to a current or previous landlord will be denied unless paid in full.
 Applications reflecting a foreclosure(s) will be denied.
 Applicants with reported rental debts to any Westwood Residential or Taylor Land Two managed property will be denied unless the balance owed is paid in full.
 Any persons subject to eviction or mutual termination for non-rent related breach of a lease at a Westwood Residential/Taylor Land Two managed property will be denied.
 The applicant will bear the burden of proof if making disputes against the credit report.

 IV.
-CRIMINAL HISTORY: A criminal background check of sex offender registries will be performed on all individuals age 18 and over.
-Applicants registered on a state or federal sex offender registry will not be accepted.
+BACKGROUND CHECK: A background check of sex offender registries will be performed on all individuals age 18 and over.
+Applicants registered on a state or federal sex offender registry could be declined.
+If an applicant does appear on a state or federal sex offender registry, additional information may need to be obtained in order to make an assessment.

-Remember that the criminal history requirement does not constitute a guarantee or representation that those residents or occupants residing at the apartment have not been convicted of any of the above-mentioned crimes.
+Remember that the background check requirement does not constitute a guarantee or representation that those residents or occupants residing at the apartment have not been convicted of any of the above-mentioned crimes.
 Additionally, our ability to verify this information is limited to the information made available to us by the resident credit reporting services used.

-V. STUDENT POLICY: Applications with one or more lease holding residents that are enrolled in school or university on a half-time or more basis will be required to secure a co-signer or lease guarantor in order to achieve approval.
+V. STUDENT POLICY: Applications with one or more lease holding residents that are enrolled in school or university on a half-time or more basis will be required to secure a guarantor in order to achieve approval.

 VI.
 OCCUPANCY GUIDELINES: The following Occupancy guidelines are as follows: